-Thankfully there are a number of healthy cat treat options so you can find the perfect one for your cat, despite what dietary restrictions it may have.
-By choosing a cat treat that your cat not only enjoys eating but that also has healthy ingredients, you can avoid giving empty calories and therefore contribute to your cat’s health instead of a problem.
+Thankfully there are a number of healthy cat treat options so you can find the perfect one, even if your cat has allergies or dietary restrictions.
+By choosing a treat that your cat not only enjoys eating but also has healthy ingredients, you can avoid empty calories and even enhance their nutrition.

 Below, find the best healthy cat treats.